 The International Sepsis Forum (ISF) is an international collaboration aimed at reducing the global burden of sepsis.
 It is guided by a Council of prominent clinical and non-clinical academics from around the world with major expertise in pathophysiology, translational research, clinical trials and epidemiology.
 ISF works closely with industry to aid the development of new drugs, devices, monitors and diagnostics for sepsis.
 It is also involved in educational initiatives including annual symposia and colloquia, and state-of-the-art publications

-We are excited to announce that Sepsis 2023 will join with the International Congress of the Israel Society of Anesthesiologists (ICISA2023), to be held 7-9th November 2023 in Tel Aviv, Israel.
+We are sorry to announce that Sepsis 2023 has been canceled and the International Congress of the Israel Society of Anesthesiologists (ICISA2023) has been postponed due to the ongoing situation in Israel.

 International Sepsis Forum Vision and Mission